Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 Files such as `/data/_temporary/part-00001`, `/data/temporary.staging` will not be considered for persist.
-This works because eventually these temporary files will be deleted or renamed to non-permanent files.
+This works because eventually these temporary files will be deleted or renamed to permanent files.
 Because `alluxio.user.file.persist.on.rename=true` is set, the files will be considered for persist again when renamed.
 Note that persist on rename works for directories as well as files - if a top level directory is